 - Delete transform.position from the text area and type in the wiggle expression.

-Apply the following expression to wiggle it beginning at time 5 seconds:
+Apply the following expression to wiggle it beginning at a time of 5 seconds:

 timeToStart = 5; if (time > timeToStart) { wiggle(10,20); } else { value; }

-Apply the following expression to a property to stop wiggling it at time 10 seconds:
+Use the following expression to a property to stop wiggling it at a time of 10 seconds:

 timeToStop = 10; if (time > timeToStop) { value; } else { wiggle(10,20); }

-Apply the following expression to a property to start wiggling it at time 5 seconds and stop wiggling it at time 10 seconds:
+Apply the following expression to a property to start wiggling it at a time of 5 seconds and stop wiggling it at a time of 10 seconds:

 timeToStart = 5; timeToStop = 10; if ((time > timeToStart) && (time < timeToStop)) { wiggle(10,20); } else { value; }